Article written by Elisa - Travel Writer & Local in France

 Colmar’s architectural style means it looks like it has popped straight out of a fairy tale, with chocolate box houses and timber-framed houses dotting the landscape.
 This means that there are photo opportunities at every turn, and with the addition of Christmas trees and lights, it’s an Instagrammer’s dream!

-Another reason that Colmar is a fantastic France winter destination is the excellent food and drink scene.
-With a winter chill in the air, you won’t want to be spending all day and night outside, so you’ll want to find some indoor havens in which to enjoy some drinks and dining.
+Another reason that Colmar is one of the best things to do in France in December is the excellent food and drink scene.
+With a winter chill in the air, you won’t want to be spending all day and night outside, so you’ll want to find some indoor havens in which to enjoy delicious Alsace food and some drinks.
 Thankfully Colmar boasts some divine eateries, including eight Michelin-starred restaurants!
 Pair this with the delicious Alsatian wine, and you’re on to a winner.

 7. Vichy – Wellness from the Volcanoes